 It’s so easy to put off saving until tomorrow.
 Articles about the retirement crisis in America seem to be published once a week, but Americans as a whole still don’t do enough to fund investment accounts.
 Like most of life’s big undertakings, the first step is the most difficult.
-If you only have a couple hundred dollars (or less) to invest, you might think you’ll struggle to build a diverse portfolio, even with ETFs.
+If you only have a couple of hundred dollars (or less) to invest, you might think you’ll struggle to build a diverse portfolio, even with ETFs.
 A micro-investing app is a great tool to help.

-Micro investing apps solve that problem.
+Micro-investing apps solve that problem.
 These companies want to get a younger generation into the investment world, even if they can only afford to put away leftover change from a coffee run.
 There’s no gimmick, no sales pitch and no promise of beating the market.
-The primary goal is helping you take that first step.
+The primary goal is to help you take that first investment step.

 What are Micro Investing Apps?

 One of the biggest barriers to building a portfolio is the cost of getting started.
 Look at the share price on some of the hottest tech stocks right now.
 Facebook, Netflix, and Tesla are all over $100 per share and if you want to add Google and Amazon That’s the price of a Caribbean vacation.
 Because shares are expensive and commissions often high, many young people shun traditional brokerage firms.
 If it’s so expensive to start, why bother?

 That changed when companies like Acorns and Stash entered the picture.
 Using a simple “set it and forget it” approach, they encourage customers to save an extra buck every now and then for investing in fractional shares.